PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().screen().rst

 ----------

 | **path** (string, required)
-| A path set for your screen.
+| The path set for your screen.
 Example: ``example/welcome``.
-A path is automatically translated to a URL and it gets a prefix ``screen`` (if tracker.setPrefixing(true) is set).
+The path is automatically translated into a URL and given the ``screen`` prefix (if tracker.setPrefixing(true) is set).

-| Note: Set the current instance of Android ``Activity`` class instead of the path if you want to use the activity stack.
-It'll then automatically set the activity stack as a path and activity title as a title.
+| Note: Set the current instance of the Android ``Activity`` class instead of the path if you want to use the activity stack.
+It'll then automatically set the activity stack as the path and activity title as the title.

 | **title** (string, optional)
 | A title set for your screen.
 Example: Welcome.